Santa Khurai: Other Advocacy Efforts

 Growing up in a home with no support from her parents, Khurai set up the first beauty salon run by a trans person in Manipur in the 1990s in order to support herself.
 The salon's success inspired others in the trans community to open their own salons and provide livelihood opportunities for others.
 In the 90s, she also led a Nupi Maanbi dance team called the "Seven Sisters".

 Khurai has been working on gender and sexual minorities rights issues for the last twenty years.
 She is also associated with Solidarity and Action Against HIV Infection in India (SAATHII), and was a fellow at the Asia Pacific Trans Network (APTN) and RFSL Sweden.

 At the 48th Human Rights Council Session held in Geneva in September 2021, Khurai presented a statement to the Special Rapporteur on Water and Sanitation on behalf of LGBTI persons from 14 countries from the Global East and Global South.
 Her statement highlighted issues faced by the LGBTIQ+ community related to democratic access to safe water and sanitation, including violations of rights to safe water and sanitation, due to a range of harmful norms and stereotypes.
 She also highlighted the adverse effects of water privatization and climate change, water crises and contamination, and how these disproportionately impact indigenous trans persons.
 Her statement sought the Special Rapporteur to engage and consult with LGBTI persons from underrepresented regions on these issues.

 Khurai also advocated for separate toilets for transgender persons during the Sangai Film Festival.
 The State Tourism Department accepted the proposal to provide such toilets in order to alleviate the difficulties that the community faces in addressing public toilets.
 This was the first time that separate toilets for trans persons were assured during a festival in the region.

-Khurai has also helped many trans persons in Manipur get their gender identity legally updated through the necessary documentation, enabling them to avail passports with trans identification.
+Khurai has also helped many trans persons in Manipur get their gender identity legally updated through the necessary documentation, enabling them to obtain passports with trans identification.

 Covid-19 efforts

-She filed a PIL seeking inclusion of the trans community into covid-relief scheme that aimed to uplift lives of residents during the pandemic.
+She filed a PIL seeking inclusion of the trans community into the COVID-19 relief scheme that aimed to uplift lives of residents during the pandemic.
 The Manipur High Court (HC) directed the state government to include transgender communities within the COVID-19 Affected Livelihood Support Scheme, after her PIL.

 They also set up dedicated quarantine centres for stranded members of the transgender community who are returning to the state amid a nationwide lockdown.
-Two separate quarantine spaces, including a dedicated centre for the trans community was set up in Imphal.
-This happened only after Khurai's PIL and is possibly a first of such step taken for the trans community there.
+Two separate quarantine spaces, including a dedicated centre for the trans community, were set up in Imphal.
+This happened only after Khurai's PIL and is possibly a first of such steps taken for the trans community there.

-Khurai's other efforts for covid include organising a crowdfunding campaign for children to raise funds for gadgets to help them study online during the pandemic.
+Khurai's other efforts for COVID include organising a crowdfunding campaign for children to raise funds for gadgets to help them study online during the pandemic.